 The Community Foundation is a public charity organized as a collection of permanent endowments.
-The income from these endowed funds is awarded through a grant application process to provide charitable funding to non-profits classified by the IRS as 501(c)(3) organizations and other eligible entities (such as municipalities, schools and faith-based organizations), for projects that primarily benefit residents of Clinton, Eaton and Ingham Counties in Michigan.
+The income from these endowed funds is awarded through a grant application process to provide charitable funding to nonprofits classified by the IRS as 501(c)(3) organizations and other eligible entities (such as municipalities, schools and faith-based organizations), for projects that predominantly benefit residents of Clinton, Eaton and Ingham Counties, Michigan.

 1. Federal tax-exempt status under Section 501(c)(3) of the Internal Revenue Code; OR must apply through a fiscal agent that meets this criteria.

 2. State of Michigan Charitable Solicitation License (unless your organization raises funds exclusively using volunteers and receives less than $25,000 a year; OR if your organization is designated by the State as an “other qualifying entity.”
-For information, please visit the Michigan Attorney General web page:
+For information, please visit the Michigan Attorney General website.

-These documents do not need to be submitted with your application, but the numbers are required for the application.
+These documents are not required to be submitted with your application, but the numbers are required for the application.

-A nonprofit may qualify for more than one grant category per year.
-However, because funding is limited, nonprofits should be thoughtful before submitting applications for multiple categories.
-Only one grant application per category will be accepted.
+A nonprofit organization may qualify for more than one grant category per year.
+However, because funding is limited, organizations should be thoughtful before submitting applications for multiple categories.
+Only one grant application per category will be accepted from each organization.

-- Impact Grants range from $10,000 to $75,000.
+- Impact Grants (Closed for 2019) range from $10,000 to $75,000.
 Impact grantees are not eligible to apply in consecutive years.
 Projects must predominantly benefit residents of Ingham, Eaton or Clinton counties.
 Impact Grants must fulfill or leverage a 1:1 cash match.

-- Mini Grants range from $2,500 to $5,000.
-A summary of Mini-Grant requests is provided to the foundation’s Donor Advised fund holders for consideration, with a requested decision date of June 15.
-(There is no guarantee that your grant request will be funded.)
+Mini Grants (Closed for 2019) range from $2,500 to $5,000.
+Mini-Grant requests are provided to the Foundation’s donor-advised fund holders for consideration.
+There is no guarantee that these grant requests will be funded.

 Sectarian or religious programs